Khazʽal Ibn Jabir: Historical background

 On 2 June 1897, Khaz'al inherited the Emirate of Mohammerah.
-The emirate, although within the Persian Empire, was autonomous and allowed to conduct its own affairs.

 Although never a part of the British Empire, the Persian Gulf had been effectively incorporated into the British imperial system since the early 19th century.
 The conclusion of treaties and agreements with the region's various tribal rulers was one of the central means by which Britain enforced its hegemonic presence, and Khaz’al was no exception to this trend.

 Rise to power

 After Jabir's death in 1881, his elder son, Maz'al, took over as tribal leader and Sheikh of Mohammerah, as well as the provincial governor-general, which was confirmed by an Imperial firman (executive order).
 However, in June 1897 Maz'al was killed.
-Some accounts state that he was assassinated by his younger brother, Khaz'al, while others state that this was done by a palace guard under orders from Khaz'al.
+Some accounts state that he was assassinated by his younger brother.

 Thereafter Khaz'al assumed his position as Sheikh of Mohammerah, proclaiming himself not only the leader of the Bani Kaab, but also the ruler of the entire province.
-He then appointed his sons to the governorships of the various cities, towns and villages within his control, including Naseriyeh.